kevinveenbirkenbach/infinito/application/symfony/src/Entity/Source/README.md

 # Source
-Entities are the core component of infinito.
+Sources are the core component of infinito.
 ## Purpose
 The whole domain logic just processes sources.
 This allows a high layer of abstraction.
 ### Functions